 The Board of Directors of IDFC reviews the affairs of its subsidiary

 companies regularly.
 In accordance with the provisions of Section

-129(3) of the Companies

-Act, 2013, the Company has prepared Consolidated Financial Statement
+129(3) of the Act, the Company has prepared Consolidated Financial

-including requisite details of all the subsidiaries.
+Statements including requisite details of all the subsidiaries.

-Further, a statement containing the salient features of the financial statement
+Further, a statement containing the salient features of the financial

-and all other requisite details of all the subsidiary
+statements and all other requisite details of all the subsidiary

 companies in the format AOC-I is appended as Annexure 1.
 The statement

 also provides details of performance, financial positions of each of

-In accordance with Section 136 of the Companies Act, 2013, the audited Financial
+In accordance with Section 136 of the Act, the audited Financial

-Statements together with the Consolidated Financial Statement
+Statements together with the Consolidated Financial Statements and

 Detailed analysis of the performance of IDFC and its businesses,